ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/build-and-install.md

 You do not need to run the script as `root`, but it assumes you are on Ubuntu 20.04 or 22.04 and have sudo permission.

-When the build completes, you will have the snort 3 directory with all compiled software, and the `snort` executable is located in `/usr/local/bin`.
+When the build completes, you will have the Snort 3 directory with all compiled software, and the `snort` executable is located in `/usr/local/bin`.

 To verify the installation is complete, run the command below and observe the version printed: